 See the Section entitled "Liquidity and Capital Resources" of "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2002 Annual Report on Form 10-K for a description of our credit facilities and other long-term debt, including certain terms, restrictions and covenants.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2002 Annual Report on Form 10-K for a description of our senior notes indenture, including certain terms, restrictions and covenants.